Lesson 8: Software Development & Programming Basics

 Variables & data types

 A variable stores a value.
-A data type describes what kind of value it is (number, text, true/false).
+A data type describes what kind of value it is, such as a number, text string, or true/false value.

 age = 18